When creating any forecast entry, you have two options for entering your numbers:

 - Constant amount, which applies the same number to every month or year of your forecast

-- Varying amounts over time, which allows you to manually enter different numbers for each month of your forecast, or to have certain months with no numbers at all
+- Varying amounts over time, which allows you to enter different numbers for each month of your forecast manually, or to have certain months with no numbers at all

 The Varying amounts over time input is useful in a number of different scenarios:

-- Let's say you want to show growth in your revenues, or growth in your direct costs or expenses, as your business grows.
-In that case, you can use Varying amounts over time to enter larger amounts for each month of year of your plan.
+- Let's say you want to show growth in your revenue, or growth in your direct costs or expenses, as your business grows.
+In that case, you can use Varying amounts over time to enter larger amounts for each month or year of your plan.
+(Or, you can use the point-and-click chart to draw an upward curve.)
+The default forecast length is three years, with one year of monthly detail, but you can change the forecast length to five years with up to three years of monthly detail in the Options menu.

 - If the unit price of your product or service varies seasonally, Varying amounts over time allows you to set different unit prices for different months.